nanum-jeon/nanum-jeon.github.io/_pages/research.md

 * **Institutional Analysis**: How do welfare state and mobility regimes shape the distribution of life risks and opportunities?
 * **Infracategorical Approach**: How do intersecting identities and resources create heterogeneous outcomes within seemingly similar groups?

-To capture these complex dynamics, I work with longitudinal panel data and develop innovative statistical and machine learning methods, particularly deep learning approaches.
-This allows me to model non-linear relationships of time-varying variables for longitudinal causal inference.
+To capture these complex dynamics, I work with **longitudinal panel data and advance statistical and machine learning approaches**.
+These methods allow me to model complex temporal relationships and develop new techniques for causal inference, with recent work exploring deep learning applications.

-The ultimate aim of my work is to inform civic and policy discussions, contributing to the development of robust social safety nets and more targeted, responsive interventions to reduce social disparities.
+The ultimate aim of my work is to inform civic and policy discussions through rigorous analysis, contributing to the development of more effective social safety nets.
+By systematically examining how life risks intersect with social inequalities, my research provides evidence to help shape interventions that reduce disparities and support vulnerable populations across the life course.

 ## Dissertation Projects